Cross stitch graph paper or design software? Are you trying to decide which one you need to design your own patterns?

-It is your choice as to whether you print it on plain white paper, tracing paper or colored sheets that mimic the colour of the fabric you are wanting to stitch on.
+It is your choice whether you print it on plain white paper, tracing paper or colored sheets that mimic the colour of the fabric you want to stitch on.
 If you make a mistake, no problem, just print it out again.

 This cross stitch graph paper is an instant download, and it gives you the choice of either 11 count or 14 count grids in the same pack.

 And it's a steal at just £1.75!
 Think how much you will save!